Virginia Military Sexual Assault Attorney

 [T]the risk of wrongful conviction is the highest when there’s public outcry.
 Most of the exonerations and wrongful convictions have occurred in rape cases.

 Politicians, leaders, others don’t care what happens to you so you need someone on your side to speak for you and to protect your interests.
 No one in authority or with influence over these cases cares for the falsely accused, and then wrongfully convicted.
-To them --
+To them --It’s worth the risk.

 Like the military, college males are being targeted for “extreme pressure” on sexual assaults.
 A principle long treasured in common law – and thus in American law – is that it is better that nine guilty persons go free, lest an innocent person is convicted.
 William Blackstone wrote that it is "better that ten guilty persons escape than that one innocent suffer."
 (Commentaries on the Laws of England, 1765.)
 The principle is under attack for those – almost always male - in the military (and colleges) accused of sexual assault under the UCMJ.